jsoref/pdns/pdns/recursordist/docs/settings.rst

 an ECS source prefix-length set to 0.
 The default is to look for the first usable (not an ``any`` one) address in `query-local-address`_ (starting with IPv4).
-If no suitable address is found, the recursor fallbacks to sending 127.0.0.1.
+If no suitable address is found, the recursor falls back to sending 127.0.0.1.

 .. _setting-edns-outgoing-bufsize: